Finding Reliable Information When You Are Pregnant Or Postpartum Can Be Very Difficult

 The other thing to know when you are navigating pregnancy and all of the ins and outs of postpartum as well, is knowing who you’re getting the information online.
 (If you were going to be getting information from someone in person this can be a really hard thing to navigate as well.)
 Because you will hear opinions varying across the spectrum from anybody and anything that you come across.

-So, your mom, for example, could have a completely different opinion, completely different way of doing things than what your doctor is saying.
+So, your mom, for example, could have a completely different opinion, a completely different way of doing things than what your doctor is saying.
 And your doctor could have a difference in opinion versus your dietitian versus the nurse.
 And even one nurse to the next might have different information as well.

 How do you navigate this?